zbchristian/Raspi_PowerSwitch/Readme.md

  - sets the shutdown request on `GPIO 17` in case the button is pressed,
  - disconnects the 5V supply from the Raspberry Pi after a predefined timeout.

-The device can be powered by a 5V supply, or a DC-DC converter can be added to allow the powering directly from a 12V supply (e.g. car battery).
+The device can be powered by a 5V supply, or a DC-DC converter can be added to allow the powering directly from a 12V (or higher) supply (e.g. car battery).
 The Arduino is supplied by a 3.3V regulator on the board.
 This ensures, that the signals of the Arduino and the Raspberry Pi are compatible.

 The default power button is a touch button connected via a 1MOhm resistor to Port 4 and sensed via Port 2 of the ATTINY85.